 The heat was off in the house and it was snowing, so it quickly started to get cold.
 I thought, “this is a good time to take a break and cook something”… but oh wait, the POWER is out for all of the electric items I use including the stove, oven, every other item.

 The fridge was dark and off and I took a quick peek inside but then thought, “everything in here will start to go bad soon”, and quickly shut the door.

 You really forget how reliant we are upon the luxuries of life and modern technological advancements.
 If we end up without these for even a few hours, we are pretty much screwed – at least I know I am.

-I have friends who are hopeful and eagerly awaiting the day they’ll get to use their zombie-killer maces and crossbows, but my weapon arsenal is lacking.
+I have friends who are collecting and eagerly awaiting the day they’ll get to use their zombie-killer maces and crossbows, but my weapon arsenal is lacking.

 Now, while I completely get that the reality of a zombie-plague is a bit of a fantasy, everyone should be prepared for an emergency where we might be without things that we take for granted in having today.

 When was the last time you had someone work on your home and they shut off the water?
 Makes you pretty vulnerable, doesn’t it?
 Can’t cook, can’t wash your hands, can’t flush your toilet more than once, can’t take a shower.

 Resources we all take advantage of suddenly become precious commodities.